Polyethylene Under Concrete Slabs

 It’s always best to install the polyethylene on top of the rigid foam, so that it ends up directly under the concrete.

-It is important to make sure there are no holes in the polyethylene?
+Is it important to make sure there are no holes in the polyethylene?

 Some energy-efficient builders misunderstand the purpose of the polyethylene under a slab.
 They evidently think that the polyethylene is an air barrierBuilding assembly components that work as a system to restrict air flow through the building envelope.
 Air barriers may or may not act as a vapor barrier.
 The air barrier can be on the exterior, the interior of the assembly, or both., so they go to great lengths to seal every seam with expensive tape and to tape all pipe penetrations.
 These builders stay up at night worrying that the concrete contractors will put a little hole in their precious polyethylene.

-These builders should stop worrying.
+They should stop worrying.
 The polyethylene is a vapor barrier, not an air barrier.
 It's perfectly OK for the polyethylene to have a few holes.

 The concrete slab is your air barrier.
 If you want an airtight floor — and there are several reasons you should, including radonColorless, odorless, short-lived radioactive gas that can seep into homes and result in lung cancer risk.
 Radon and its decay products emit cancer-causing alpha, beta, and gamma particles. worries — then you need to seal cracks at the perimeter of the slab with high-quality caulk, and you need to seal penetrations through the slab.
 This work is performed after the concrete has cured.